Oxen-AI/oxen-release/README.md

 ## Self Hosting

-Oxen enables self hosting with the `oxen-server` binary.
+Oxen enables self-hosting with the `oxen-server` binary.
 You do not get any of the UI features of the hub, but this is a nice option to kick the tires or set up internal infrastructure.
-Some teams setup a server instance in their local network and use it simply as backup and version control, others set it up in the cloud to enable sharing across data centers.
+Some teams set up a server instance in their local network and use it simply as backup and version control, others set it up in the cloud to enable sharing across data centers.

-You can read more about self hosting [here](SelfHosting.md).
+You can read more about self-hosting [here](SelfHosting.md).

 # Diving Deeper

 ## Data Point Level Version Control

 Oxen is smart about what file types you are adding.
-For example if you track a tabular data file (with an extension `.csv`, `.tsv`, `.parquet`, `.arrow`, `.jsonl`, or `.ndjson`) Oxen will index and keep track of each row of data.
+For example, if you track a tabular data file (with an extension `.csv`, `.tsv`, `.parquet`, `.arrow`, `.jsonl`, or `.ndjson`) Oxen will index and keep track of each row of data.

 ```bash
 $ oxen add annotations/train.csv
 $ oxen commit -m "adding rows and rows of data"
 ```

-Under the hood Oxen will detect the data schema and hash every row of content.
+Under the hood, Oxen will detect the data schema and hash every row of content.
 This allows us to build a content addressable DataFrame to track the changes to the rows and columns over time.
-To learn more about the power of indexing DataFrames checkout the [data point level version control documentation](DataPointLevelVersionControl.md).
+To learn more about the power of indexing DataFrames check out the [data point level version control documentation](DataPointLevelVersionControl.md).

 Oxen also has some [handy command line tooling](DataFrames.md) for [Exploratory Data Analysis](https://en.wikipedia.org/wiki/Exploratory_data_analysis) with DataFrames.
-The `oxen df` command let's you easily view, modify, slice, and modify the data.
+The `oxen df` command lets you easily view, modify, slice, and modify the data.

 ```bash
 $ oxen df annotations/train.csv